 Consumers choose based on their needs; whether an offer meets their needs, and also by weighing up the benefits of competing offers.
 They subsequently buy when their ‘needs’ become ‘wants’.
 The retail trade also buys and stocks-up similarly.
 Based on what sets their store apart, and also drives store traffic and meets their customer’s needs.

-So invest in audience or consumer research to make better product development and brand innovation decisions.
+So invest in audience research to make better product development and brand innovation decisions.
 In particular, invest in meaningful insights on consumers’ needs and behaviours.
 Also understand what engages and sets your tv series apart.
 Look for unusual character and personality quirks.
 Do this at the same time as programme production, in order to maximise both programme development and brand innovation opportunities.

 Stimuli (1) brings to life ideas.
 Thus better enabling consumers to react to ideas, and challenge and build them.
 It therefore moves conversations beyond the superficial to the detailed.
 In turn, helping to uncover more insights.
 In addition, insights become more meaningful and better articulate how to differentiate products and services, and also command a premium.
 All can then be hard-wired into ‘style guides’ and also brand marketing plans in order to deliver the return on investment you need.

 Brand licensing is a valid and powerful means of extending a brand into new markets and growing sales.
 However there are commercial upsides in thinking beyond slapping your label on a product.
 So think about what currently sets your brand apart or could in the future, and develop a brand strategy based on these insights.

 Extending programmes beyond the tv screen to create brands requires the programme’s unique essence to be truly understood.
 Do this by seeing through the audience’s eyes.
 Also by using creative stimuli to explore, and push creative boundaries.

 The same thinking process applies to any organisation thinking about how to extend their product or service into new markets.
 Carpe diem.